 After all, the bailouts weren’t for you.
 They were for someone else.

-Kevin Sciackitano is a second-year C.L.E.G. major in the School of Public Affairs.
-He is the Editor for Economic Affairs at the Agora.
+Katharine Sciackitano is a second-year C.L.E.G. major in the School of Public Affairs.
+She is the Editor for Economic Affairs at the Agora.

 Image courtesy Federal Reserve